Designing CallRail’s first self-serve onboarding to improve retention

 Context

-In 2023, CallRail's churn jumped from 11.6% to 14%, a 20% increase.
-Improving new user activation became a company-wide priority.
-CallRail requires meaningful setup before users experience value, but users are unlikely to invest time without seeing that value first.
-This created a core onboarding gap.
+In 2023, churn rose from 11.6% to 14%, making new-user activation a company priority.
+CallRail requires meaningful setup before users experience value, but users are unlikely to invest time without seeing the value first.

 Outcome

-90-day retention improved from 86.4% to 88.6%, a 2.55% YoY improvement.
 Accounts that completed the checklist were 38% more likely to remain active.
-Unexpectedly, marketing agencies began using the checklist as a standard client setup process, extending its value beyond first-time users.
+Year-over-year, 90-day retention increased by 10%.
+Marketing agencies also adopted the checklist as a standard client setup workflow, extending its impact beyond first-time users.

 My Role